sullamij/sullamij.research.github.io/about.md

 ![profile](./assets/img/profile.jpg)

-<center> Hi there!
-Welcome to my blog.
-My research interests lie on applying Machine learning and other data mining techniques to solving real world issues. :tiger:</center>
+<center> Hi there!🙋‍♀️ Welcome to my blog.
+The posts are mainly for organizing my research.
+My research interests is in the area of applying Machine learning and Data Analytics to solve real world issues.</center>